The Best Villages to Visit in Niue

 • Resorts: Tamakautoga

-• History: Alofi, Makefu, Mutalau and Liku
+• History: Alofi, Makefu, Mutalau, Vaiea and Liku

-• Whale watching: Tamakautoga, Makefu, Hikutavake, Alofi
+• Whale watching: Tamakautoga, Makefu, Hikutavake and Alofi

-• Eating out: Alofi and Tuapa
+• Eating out: Alofi and Tuapa.

 The Best Villages to Visit in Niue(c) niuepocketguide.com